abhinavpottabathula/CrewAppDev/README.txt

 ----------------------
 Since we found promise in developing with Swift, the latest iOS programming language, and had not used the language extensively in the past, we needed to view some tutorials and access the internet for guidance.
 For assistance on the newly designed language, we referred to a tutorial made by Udemy.
 Udemy assisted us in setting up the workflow for the application, as well as certain differences in syntax.
-Beyond Udemy, we used Stack Overflow’s free public forums to aid us in errors we had.
+Beyond Udemy, we used Stack Overflowâ€™s free public forums to aid us in errors we had.
 We also used two APIs to develop our app faster and essentially not write excessive code.
 The Parse API was used as a backend in order to eliminate the need to develop our own backend from scratch.
 The Parse API allows us to store all of our backend data such as photos and user information.
 The API eliminated the need to use Python, PHP, SQL and other languages to get our content with ease.
 The second API we used was the
 Open Weather Map API, which allows us to get weather information in a JSON format.
 The JSON file allowed us to extract the temperature and weather of a given location.
 This allowed us to